 Barcelona sign €9m right-back Emerson Royal

-Barcelona have announced the signing of right-back Emerson Royal from Real Betis.
+Barcelona have announced the signing of right-back Emerson Royal from Real Betis on a deal that runs until 2024.

 The Brazilian had been co-owned by both Barca and Betis, with the pair having joined forces to bring the 22-year-old to La Liga in 2019.